aubreypc/cs203-S2019-conduct/conduct.md

 Decisions should be made in the environment that every team member's opinion is considered important.
 They should be made collectively as a team or at least 80% of the majority's consensus.
-All information needed to make a decision will be clearly stated to every team member and all concerns should be clearly expressed.
+All information needed to make a decision will be clearly stated to all team members and all concerns should be clearly expressed.
 We will use data, rational knowledge and specific experience to make decisions instead of popular opinion.
 Team members need to objectively analyzed the options for the best of the team.
 Trust and respect